cirius-nix/cirius-nix/Readme.md

 # Cirius Nix

 Cirius Nix is my personal dotfiles.
 Managed by Nix + Snowfall lib ❄️.
-Packages is always in stable status.
+Packages are always in stable status.
 No cheating, no workaround to provide the best user experiment.

 </div>